qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

 How do I provide Generator options like ``-v``?
     You have to use ``--gargs``.
 For example ``generate.py lint -v`` translates to ``grunt lint --gargs="-v"``

-How can I run the Generator job I have known before or why does ``grunt xyz`` differ from ``generate.py xyz``?
-    This happens probably because we are registering a task (now implemented in JavaScript) under the same name as before because it should replace the former one eventually.
-You are always able to run former Generator jobs via ``grunt generate:jobName`` or of course with ``generate.py xyz``.